-Faculty searches are an opportunity to not only enhance the breadth and depth of scholarship and teaching within a department, but also the diversity.
-In Dean Valerie Ashby’s Statement of Diversity & Inclusion she said, “We believe that we can learn the most from those who are different from ourselves.
-As such, we also believe that diversity--in all its forms--is a driver for new ideas, creativity and academic excellence.”
-Excellence and diversity are inseparable.
-The creation of a broadly diverse search committee is an important step in the process of creating an outstanding faculty.
+Faculty searches enhance the breadth of scholarship and teaching, but they also offer an opportunity to expand diversity and open the door to inclusion.
+As departments develop diverse faculty, they need to be conscious of not only recruiting them but also retaining them as successful faculty members.
+“We believe that we can learn the most from those who are different from ourselves.
+As such, we also believe that diversity--in all its forms--is a driver for new ideas, creativity and academic excellence,” said Dean Valerie Ashby in her Statement of Diversity & Inclusion.
+Creativity, excellence, and diversity complement and bolster each other.
+Therefore, the creation of a broadly diverse search committee is essential when forming and enhancing an outstanding faculty.

 - Prior to serving on the search committee, the committee chair and the search committee members should receive training on the impact of implicit bias on decision-making.

 A strategic approach to enhancing the diversity of departments and schools rests upon a clear assessment of past hiring patterns and the current diversity of faculty.
-The Provost, the Dean of Trinity College of Arts & Science, the Office for Institutional Equity, the Equal Opportunity and Affirmative Action department and the Annual Affirmative Action Plan are sources for information about the historical hiring of women and faculty from underrepresented groups, both within particular departments, as well as across the university at large.
-This data, can assist search committees in assessing the current diversity of faculty, past trends, and develop creative and aggressive approaches to increasing faculty diversity.
+The Provost, the Dean of Trinity College of Arts & Science, the Office for Institutional Equity, the Equal Opportunity and Affirmative Action department and the Annual Affirmative Action Plan are excellent resources detailing the historical hiring of women and faculty from underrepresented groups within not only specific departments, but also across Duke.
+This data can assist search committees in assessing the current diversity of faculty, past trends, and develop creative and aggressive approaches to increasing faculty diversity.

 Tips and Considerations

-- The Graduate School can be a useful source for data about recent PhD graduates, including graduates of programs such as the Mellon Graduate Fellowship;
+- The Graduate School can be a useful source for data about recent PhD graduates, including graduates of minority-focused programs.

-- The Provost or the Vice Provost for Faculty Advancement are available to consult with search committees and can address diversity hiring trends in a department or professional school.
+- The Provost or the Vice Provost for Faculty Advancement are available to consult with search committees and can address relevant diversity hiring trends.

 - Diversity Toolkit

-- Duke University Affirmative Action Plan-available from the Office for Institutional Equity
+- Duke University Affirmative Action Plan, available upon request from the Office for Institutional Equity

-Consider defining a position based on current and future departmental needs, rather than by the expertise of the incumbent or by past positions.
+Consider basing a position description on current and future departmental needs and how diversity fits into the goals of the search.

 Tips and Considerations